TheOnceAndFutureSmalltalker/behavioral_cloning/writeup_report.md

 Once I finally downloaded the sample data from Udacity, the entire process went much smoother because I then had data in which I could be confident and could concentrate on tuning the model.

-One interesting observation, for a given architecture and set of tuning parameters (i.e., a static model.py file), several training iterations yielded quite varying results in models.
-For example, out of 20 training sessions with the same model.py and input data, I would get models that perfomed with varying degrees of success!

-####2.
-Final Model Architecture
+#### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes
+The final model architecture (model.py lines 40-53) consisted of a convolution neural network with the following layers and dimensions.

 Layer | Description
 ------------ | -------------